sleepymalc/VSCode-LaTeX-Inkscape/README.md

 #### What’s a snippet?

-A snip­pet is a short reusable piece of text that can be triggered by some other text.
+A snippet is a short reusable piece of text that can be triggered by some other text.
 For example, when I type `dm`, the word `dm` will be expanded to a math environment:

 <p align="center">
 	<img src="https://github.com/sleepymalc/sleepymalc/blob/main/Vscode-LaTEx-Inkscape/gif/dm.gif" width="500"/>